-To accelerate the return of brownfields to productive use the City has rolled out a Brownfield Redevelopment Grant Program.
+To accelerate the return of brownfields to productive use, the City has rolled out a Brownfield Redevelopment Grant Program.
 A task force of City councillors worked closely with a multidisciplinary staff team to create the program, which drew on extensive research into best practices in Canada and beyond, as well as consultation with local property owners, developers and industry experts.
 The resulting program offers grants for all stages of brownfield remediation and includes environmental performance incentives.
-Initially developed with support from FCM's Green Municipal Fund, the program’s long-term funding model is based on municipal tax uplift from the increased tax revenue of a redeveloped property for maximum of six years.
+Initially developed with support from FCM's Green Municipal Fund, the program’s long-term funding model is based on municipal tax uplift from the increased tax revenue of a redeveloped property for a maximum of six years.

-As a result, many of the sites that the City has identified in an inventory of contaminated sites have been remediated and this number continues to grow.
+As a result, many of the sites that the City has identified in an inventory of contaminated sites have been remediated; and this number continues to grow.
 The program has been recognized with awards from the Canadian Urban Institute, Alberta Municipal Affairs and FCM.
 A detailed profile of the program is on FCM’s website here.
 Edmonton is sharing its success with other municipalities by participating in the Green Municipal Fund’s Leadership in Brownfield Renewal (LiBRe) program, a network of Canadian municipalities committed to bringing brownfield sites back into productive use.
 The Town of Mayerthorpe has used Edmonton’s Brownfield Redevelopment Grant program as a model for its own.